-To promote loyalty to the system of private property, ordinary folks are encouraged to view their personal possessions as “private property.”
-In fact, private property consumes personal property.
+To promote loyalty to the system of private property, ordinary folks are encouraged to view their meager personal possessions as ‘private property.’
+In reality, private property consumes personal property.
 The U.S. Supreme Court has ruled that cities can seize and demolish people’s homes to make way for businesses and shopping malls.

-Private property is very different from personal property.
+Private property is different from personal property.
 People have always had personal-use items (homes, clothes, toys, tools, etc.) that they keep, share or trade, and this will always be so, regardless of the type of social system.
-The important question is who owns the natural resources, tools and technology that people need to survive.
-Is it privately owned or commonly shared?
+The important question is who owns the natural resources, tools, and technology that people need to survive.
+Are they privately owned or commonly shared?

-Because the State claims to represent all the people, State or public property is assumed to be commonly owned.
+Because the State claims to represent everyone, State or public property is assumed to be commonly owned.
 It is not.
 Common ownership means that common people are in control.
 Public ownership means that State officials are in control.

-Capitalism is assumed to be a system of private enterprise.
-However, capitalism can also take the form of State enterprise.
+Capitalism is typically portrayed as a system of private enterprise.
+However, it can also take the form of State enterprise.

 China’s shift from publicly-owned (State-controlled) property to privately-owned property marks a change in the form of capitalism.
 The same shift in the form of capitalism took place in Russia during the 1990s.